swarmmissionpartitioning/src/Source_code_tools_used/README.md

 This folder has tools what we used for preprocessing, data analysis, applying rules for partitioning and Dcc comparison.
 Most tools are written in R.

+## Data

+This folder has data that we used in the paper.
+Data for the figures in the paper has the same name with the figures.